pixop/pixop-cs-api-curl-demo/README.md

     cp pixop-api-netrc-template pixop-api-netrc
 ```

-Then update the email and password in the `pixop-api-netrc`.
+Finally update the email and password in the `pixop-api-netrc` to the appropriate values before running the demo.

 ## Running